Coal in Alberta's Eastern Slopes

 In Central Alberta, the Ram River and its tributaries are some of Alberta’s best habitat for bull trout and cutthroat trout.
 Loss of this habitat due to coal mining would be devastating to one of Alberta’s last strong populations of bull trout.
 These areas are also world class fly-fishing spaces.Water Contamination

 Coal leases, exploration and development restricts access to popular trails and viewpoints.
 An area that was once revered for its growing recreation and tourism economy can see those opportunities dry up once coal interests take precedence.
-It is not only the quantity of recreational opportunities that are impacted but quality of recreation can be impacted as dust and debris impact air quality and once celebrated viewpoints are dramatically changed.The Eastern Slopes of the Rockies are too Important to put at risk
+It is not only the quantity of recreational opportunities that are impacted but quality of recreation can be impacted as dust and debris impact air quality and once celebrated viewpoints are dramatically changed.Our Headwaters

-These areas provide Albertans with our drinking water.
-They are home to the iconic landscapes and wildlife that bring people to our province.
-They support Alberta’s diverse economy by providing places for ranching and tourism to thrive.
+These areas where coal development could occur provide Albertans with our drinking water.
+They are home to the iconic landscapes and wildlife that bring people to our province and support Alberta’s diverse economy by providing places for ranching and tourism to thrive.
 They are where Albertans go to breathe, connect with nature, and enjoy being active.

 These are just some of the many reasons why we need the Eastern Slopes of the Rockies to stay protected.
 And we have known this information for a long time – that’s why the majority of Albertans consulted supported the 1976 Coal Policy which provided protection from open-pit coal mining to the most sensitive areas of our Rockies.